 Data quality is fundamental to AI

-AI systems are only as good as their data, a fundamental requirement of ethical AI is therefore high-quality, complete, accurate and well-managed data.
+AI systems are only as good as their data; a fundamental requirement of ethical AI is, therefore, high-quality, complete, accurate and well-managed data.

-Governance: Distinguish clear AI roles
+Distinguish clear AI roles and responsibilities

 The key to good governance of AI systems within an organisation is a clear allocation of roles and responsibilities, and defined channels to escalate concerns.
 This will help to ensure accountability and enable people to raise concerns.